Los Angeles Drug Crimes Attorney Near You

 • Unreasonable Search & Seizure: The police may have conducted an unreasonable search and seizure if they lacked probable cause to stop you or search your vehicle.
 Any evidence in your case which was illegally obtained could be thrown out, making it very difficult for the prosecutor to pursue the case against you.

 • No Control or Possession: You may have had no control or possession of the drug when you were arrested.
 As an example, you are going to the movies with your friends when stopped by the police.
-One of your friends stashes his drugs under the seat and the police finds them.
+One of your friends stashes his drugs under the seat and the police find them.
 Your attorney can argue you were not in possession of the drugs, and had no control over them.
 Simply being near drugs at the time they are found, in and of itself, is not sufficient to prove possession, even if you were aware your friend had the drugs.

 • Lack of knowledge or awareness: lack of knowledge of the drug is similar to no control or possession, however in this instance, you had no knowledge of the existence of the drugs.
 As an example, you are flying out with your girlfriend on vacation.
 You are carrying her suitcases when you are stopped and searched, and drugs are found in the suitcase.
-If you truly had no knowledge of the drugs existence, your attorney can argue this to the prosecutor.
+If you truly had no knowledge of the drugs’ existence, your attorney can argue this to the prosecutor.

 • Valid Prescription: If you were arrested for possession of a prescription drug, but it is later found you had a valid prescription for the drug, then you cannot be convicted for possession of a controlled substance.
 If, however, you possess significantly more of the controlled substance than normal—even with a valid prescription—you could still be charged with intent to sell.

-• Lacked Intent to Sell: The final defense that could be applicable in your case is that you simply lacked the intent to sell the controlled substance, rather possessed it only for your own use.
+• Lacked Intent to Sell: The final defense that could be applicable in your case is that you simply lacked the intent to sell the controlled substance, and rather possessed it only for your use.

 Los Angeles Drug Diversion Programs